Explosion-Scratch/OnDrop/README.md

 - [ ] Minified and self-hosted libraries (no more `<script>` and `<link>` tags)
 - [x] Support for pasting images (`Control + V`)
 - [ ] Browser extension?
-- [ ] UI support for custom keys instead of IP adresses.
-(Allows you to connect with someone with a different IP adress than you.
-Currently it's `?ip=[anything_here]` in the URL.
+- [ ] UI support for custom keys instead of IP addresses.
+(Allows you to connect with someone with a different IP address than you.
+Currently it's `?ip=[anything_here]` in the URL.)

 # What people are saying about ondrop: